 Lace has been a Belgian trademark every since the Renaissance when lace-making was made a compulsory skill for girls in convents and beguinages throughout Flanders.
 A unique souvenir or gift, lace is light to carry and easy to pack.
 This particular store is conveniently situated in the square facing Onze Lieve Vrouwe Kathedraal (Cathedral of Our Lady).

-Belgian lace is known around the world as being the most original and precise lace available.
+What to buy Belgian lace is known around the world as being the most original and precise lace available.
 In the 16th and 17th century, when the Flemish region of Belgium had a flourishing economy based on the manufacturing of this lace, almost all young women knew this craft.

 From tablecloths to other small souvenirs such as book signs or napkins, a lot of stores all over the town sell authentic handmade Belgian lace.

-What to pay: The prices vary according to the degree of difficulty, that’s why the most beautiful tablecloths might be a little more expensive (EUR 1,000-2,000).
+What to pay The prices vary according to the degree of difficulty, that’s why the most beautiful tablecloths might be a little more expensive (EUR 1,000-2,000).

 But there are also small objects perfect for gifts (EUR 5 – 20).